Warning Signs That You May Have Colon Issues

 Symptoms of colon issues

-We often associate these signs with other conditions like indigestion, having eaten a big meal, or just busy and stressful everyday life.
+We often associate these signs with other conditions like indigestion, having eaten a big meal, or just a busy and stressful everyday life.

-This pain located in the lower part of your belly and the pain feels like stomach cramps.
+This pain is located in the lower part of your belly and the pain feels like stomach cramps.
 In other words, it’s sharp and oppressive.